 A daily schedule is set to export the data to a storage account in the following example.

 We can also create a schedule to send cost reports to individual email addresses or distribution lists, as shown in the following example.

 Cost Alerts and Budget

 Azure Cost Alerts and Budgets allows organisations to set spending limits and receive alerts when budget thresholds are reached.
-With this feature, organisations can proactively manage and control cloud costs.
+With this feature, organisations can proactively do cost allocation and control cloud costs.